 The one thing to make sure you do is keep the toy storage spots in the same places.
 For example, we have a basket of cars in our living room and a bucket of cars in our playroom.
 I’ll swap the cars from the 2 rooms but keep the basket and the location the same so my kids can find them and know where they go.

-If you need to completley switch up your storage make sure your kids know what belongs where so they can find their favorite toy and put it away when they’re done!
+If you need to completely switch up your storage, make sure your kids know what belongs where so they can find their favorite toy and put it away when they’re done!

 Toy Storage Ideas

 Paisley + Sparrow is a participant in the Amazon Services LLC Associates Program.
 This post may include affiliate links which means I may earn a small commission if you shop using the links below at no additional cost to you.